TUDelft-CITG/OpenCLSim/book/Anaconda_basics.md

 ### Creating and checking environments

-- To create a new environment named `opentnsimenv`, that uses python version 3.5 specifically (This is just an example, if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda.
+- To create a new environment named `openclsimenv`, that uses python version 3.5 specifically (This is just an example, if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda.
 This is recommended when you've just downloaded Anaconda):

-`conda create --name opentnsimenv python=3.5`
+`conda create --name openclsimenv python=3.5`

-- To activate the environment named `opentnsimenv`:
+- To activate the environment named `openclsimenv`:

-`conda activate opentnsimenv`
+`conda activate openclsimenv`

 - Verify which version of Python is in your current environment: